You can donate money to charities and organisations directly from your pay.

 - your adjusted PAYE will be $431.49 — so your take-home pay, after tax and your donation, will be $1,696.51.

-You won’t get a receipt - but you don’t have to claim the donations at the end of the year, since the tax credit is instant.
+You will not get a receipt - but you do not have to claim the donations at the end of the year, since the tax credit is instant.
 You can still make an annual claim using IR’s tax credit claim form (IR526) for other donations you make outside of your pay.